Menopause and Your Gut!

 - Bio-identical hormone balancing : Finally, get your hormones tested and evaluated by a bio-identical hormone specialist.
 For a comprehensive evaluation, have your estrogen metabolism and a full panel of hormones tested through saliva or urine test.
 Make sure your physician is well-versed using herbs, bio-identical hormones, homeopathic hormone drops, detox and drainage, diet and supplements to balance your hormones.

 Please do keep in mind that if you are suffering from abdominal symptoms, it is important to get a complete evaluation by a physician to make sure you do not have a more serious condition.
-Please contact myself or one of our Holistique physicians for a comprehensive evaluation and individualized treatment plan to address your abdominal concerns and to balance your hormones to ease your way through menopause.
+Please contact me or one of our Holistique physicians for a comprehensive evaluation and individualized treatment plan to address your abdominal concerns and to balance your hormones to ease your way through menopause.